Okanjo/okanjo-docs/docs/Objects.md

 :   `bit`  Whether the product is available for pickup.
 `is_free_shipping`
 :   `bit`  Whether the product can be shipped for no cost to the buyer.
+`use_dynamic_shipping`
+:   `bit`  Whether the product can be quoted for dynamic shipping rates at checkout time.
+Requires a parcel to be defined.
 `is_taxable`
 :   `bit` Whether sales tax is applicable to the product.
 Default `1` (enabled).
 Only applicable if the store has sales tax enabled and configured.
 `thumbnail_media_id`